OneCricketeer/gryllidae/README.md

 ### I really like Minikube/Minishift and Helm

 They are nice, sure, but Kube YAML is needlessly verbose for a local environment.

-Too bad; Grow up.

-You can run your Docker Compose file [in a hosted Kubernetes enviornment](https://kelda.io), with little to no changes necessary.